 Written by: Jonathan Sharp

-This is the third post summarizing the major lessons of the new eBook, “How to Take Advantage of the Cloud: Your Guide to Achieving Value and Performance,” by HP and Latisys.
-Previously, we addressed “Cloud basics” using the phrase “how to harness the cloud as part of your IT strategy and “Cloud essentials” using the phrase “disaster recovery, storage, security, and compliance.
-In this post we’ll examine challenges to making the cloud work and challenges that should not be taken lightly.
+This is the second post summarizing the major lessons of the new eBook, “How to Take Advantage of the Cloud: Your Guide to Achieving Value and Performance,” by HP and Latisys.
+Previously, we addressed “Cloud basics” using the phrase “how to harness the cloud as part of your IT strategy”.
+In this post I wanted to get a little more hands-on, looking at some specific solutions, such as:

 For more information on HP Converged Cloud visit www.hp.com/go/cloud

 Follow me in Twitter @HPCloudSystem